A Universal Formulation of Uncertainty Relation for Error and Disturbance: The (De- ) composition Law of Loss

-of the error of the composite measurement, along with the interpretation of the pushforward $\spfq{\Theta}A$ as the indicator of the locally optimal choices of the (sequence of) secondary measurement(s) $L$ that attains the infimum (in the limit).
+of the error of the composite measurement, along with the interpretation of the pushforward $\pf{\Theta}{\rho}A$ as the indicator of the locally optimal choice(s) of the (sequence of) secondary measurement(s) $L$ that attains the infimum (in the limit).
+It goes without saying that, in general, for given $\stsp{S}_{1}$ and $\stsp{S}_{2}$, parallel characterization of the loss